vmchien217/dagger/hilt/migration-guide.md

 ### Check your build

 You should be able to stop and build/run your app successfully at this point.
-Your app is successfully using Hilt for the `ApplicationComponent`.
+Your app is successfully using Hilt for the `SingletonComponent`.

 ## 2. Migrate Activities and Fragments (and other classes)